 Tribunal users often appear without legal representation so the judges and members generally explain the proceedings to users and ask questions to get more information about the case they are hearing.

-To find out about an individual tribunal, visit the Justice website.
+To find out about an individual tribunal (external link, opens in a new tab), visit the Justice website.

 For more general information about tribunals and tribunal judges, visit the Tribunals page (opens in a new tab) on our site.